Adib-Habbou/tennis-computer-vision/README.md

 # Tennis Detection

- Tennis Detection of players, racket and ball using Yolo and OpenCV
+Detection of tennis players, racket and ball using Yolo and OpenCV